 The following example inserts rows into the table footable with the columns foo, bar and baz populated with values extracted from messages:

 A Data Source Name to identify the target database.

 A list of arguments for the query to be resolved for each message.
 This field supports interpolation functions.

 A codec to determine how resulting rows are converted into messages.

-The result of the query is ignored and the message batch remains unchanged.
+The result of the query is ignored and the message remains unchanged.
 If your query does not return rows then this is the appropriate codec.

 The resulting rows are serialised into an array of JSON objects, where each object represents a row, where the key is the column name and the value is that columns value in the row.